Opentrons/opentrons-emulation/README.md

 ### Emulation Commands

 The following emulation commands require a `file_path` argument with a path to a valid emulation configuration file.
-Can use environment variables like `PWD` for building paths.
+Can specify paths relative to `opentrons-emulation`.
 They are executed in the top-level directory of the repository.

 #### Building System